maanasa-s-5539/CrashPoint-IOS-MCP/docs/LEARN_SETUP_AND_EXECUTION.md

 launchd stdout/stderr go to `/tmp/crashpipeline_stdout.log` and `/tmp/crashpipeline_stderr.log`.

-> **⚠️ Warning:** If the Mac is asleep at the scheduled time, the job runs when the Mac next wakes.
+> **Warning:** If the Mac is asleep at the scheduled time, the job runs when the Mac next wakes.
 To guarantee on-time execution:
 > ```bash
 > sudo pmset repeat wakeorpoweron MTWRFSU HH:MM:00
 > ```